Code-Institute-Submissions/rch79-MS4-Django-Appointment-System_JulyResub/README.md

 Mental Health patients who wish to book an appointment with their counsellor.

+### Features
+- __Main page__
+- The first page users seee when connecting to the site.
+Unauthenticated clients are presented with a link to sign in to the site:

+- Authenticated clients are given the option to book appointments, view their appointments, and signing out:

+- Super users are given the option to view appointments for all clients, and signing out:

 ## User Goals
 - Users should be able to easily book appointments and view their booking status.
 Only available date and time slots will be presented as choices.

 ## Admin (Counsellor) Goals
-- The site admin (aka the counsellor) should be able to view all the upcoming appointmentsand delete existing appointments.
+- The site admin (aka the counsellor) should be able to view all the upcoming appointments and delete existing appointments.

 ## Structure
 The interface was designed to be straightforwad and self-explanatory.
 It consists of a main menu that presents the user the following options: